yanayurevich/vocational-education-dropout-analysis/README.md

 ## 👤 Author

-_[Your name]_ — aspiring Junior Data Analyst, with 7 years of prior experience as an English teacher for adult learners.
+Yana Yurevich — aspiring Junior Data Analyst, with 7 years of prior experience as an English teacher for adult learners. www.linkedin.com/in/yana-yurevich-📎-2185913a6 · yana.yurevich@icloud.com
-[LinkedIn] · [Email]